microsoft/AzureAppForMicrosoftTeams/Documentation.md

 > ![welcome message](./teams/welcome-message.PNG)

-## Link the Azure app to action groups
+## Link your channel to action groups

 1. Once the app is installed in your team, authenticate yourself to Azure app using the @azure signin command.